Tips for driving in Kenya

 Offline navigation is easy if you install the free Maps.me on your smartphone and download the Kenya Maps, before you travel to Kenya.
 In the car you'll also find a Nelles map and a Lonely Planet Guide of Kenya.
 Also the use of the app iOverlander is highly recommended.
 Almost every campsites is plotted.

 When you map out your route with Google Maps or Maps.me, increase the suggested driving time by at least 30%.
 Don't take short cuts, as these suggested short cuts can lead you to minor back roads which can be in horrible condition or non existing, greatly increasing your travel time.
 Also, providing back up support in case somethings happens is much more challenging when we need to search for you on some deserted road.
 Don't map out the entire day, but break up the journey in pieces, as otherwise you run the risk that Google maps out the shortest route which is, as just described, in practice not the shortest route at all.

 How much distance can I cover in one day?

-Although asphalt roads are in good condition, you generally don’t reach more than 60 km/hour, due to the many speed bumps, as you have to reduce speed when you’re passing through villages.
-On gravel roads, you reach an average of 25 km/hour.
-If you are trying to estimate your travel itinerary with Google Maps, we advise you to increase the suggested travel time by a third.
+Although asphalt roads are in good condition, you generally don’t make more than 50-60km/hour, due to the many speed bumps, the need to reduce speed when you’re passing through villages, need for sanitary stops, and because you probably want to take a lot of pictures!.
+On gravel roads, you reach an average of 30 km/hour.

 Can I cross the border?